Lithuania Travel Information

 The international dialling code for Lithuania is +370.
 The outgoing code is 00 followed by the relevant country code (e.g. 0044 for the UK) and the country has three-digit area codes.
 Local calls can be dialled without the area codes.

 There are at least three major mobile GSM network service providers and connections are excellent.
 There are also 2G and 3G networks, with 4G/LTE networks starting out in the bigger cities.
-The internet is well-established in Lithuania and cities teem with internet cafés.
+The internet is well-established in Lithuania.
 Small towns and villages have public internet access points in libraries, post offices and tourist information centres.

 Duty free allowances for non-EU travellers to Lithuania include 200 cigarettes or 250g of tobacco or 50 cigars; 1 litre spirits, 4 litres wine or 16 litres beer; perfume for personal use.
 There is technically no limitation on alcohol and tobacco products for those travelling from other EU countries.